adchella-te/CE-migration-tool/README.md

 11. Voice - RTP : Basic Configuration
 12. Voice - SIP : Basic Configuration

+* See Limitations

 Endpoint Agent Tests -
 1. Network - Agent-to-server : Basic Configuration
 2. Web - HTTP server : Basic Configuration

 Note - Enterprise agent migration not covered.
 Only cloud agents are migrated currently for all tests.

+*Limitations -
++ BGP Private monitors migration not covered.
+Only tests using public monitors can be migrated.
++ Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.

 ### TechStack:
 * Python3